Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 • Whether the treatment is done at home or in a clinic

-If you are unsure whether the treatment is suitable for you, you can read when you should not do microneedling.
+If you are unsure whether the treatment suits you, you can read when one should not do microneedling.

-Superficial improvements such as increased glow can be seen within a few days.
+Surface improvements such as increased radiance can be noticeable within a few days.
 Structural changes like reduced scars and improved firmness develop gradually over several weeks to months.

-If you want to delve into the timing aspect, you can read when you see the effect of microneedling.
+If you want to delve into the time aspect, you can read when you see the effect of microneedling.

 Common mistakes when choosing needle depth